simeononsecurity/simeononsecurity.ch/content/github/oracle-jre-8-stig/index.md

 ---
-title: "Automating Oracle JRE 8 STIG"
+title: "Automate Oracle JRE 8 STIG Compliance with Powershell Script"
 date: 2020-08-05T21:54:53-05:00
 toc: true
 draft: false
-description: "The Oracle JRE STIGs aren’t so straight forward, requiring administrators to research JAVA documentation and generate java config files, when most administrators are used to solely STIG-ing using group policy."
+description: "Automate Oracle JRE 8 STIGS with ease using a Powershell script.
+The script simplifies the process of configuring JAVA compliance and eliminates the need to manually research and generate java config files.
+Download the required files from the GitHub repository and follow the instructions to run the script."
-tags: ['JAVA', 'STIG', 'JAVA STIG', 'JRE', 'JRE8', 'JRE STIG', 'Compliance', 'Automation', 'Powershell', 'Script']
+tags: ["Oracle JRE 8 STIG", "JAVA STIG", "JRE", "JRE8", "JRE STIG", "Compliance", "Automation", "Powershell", "Script", "JAVA Configuration", "Java Documentation", "Group Policy"]
 ---

 # Automate Oracle JRE 8 STIGS